 2. Design and engineering companies

-For a construction project, engineering companies can use point clouds as a more accurate basis for their analysis, for example to conduct line of sight or shadowing studies.
+For a construction project, engineering companies can use point cloud vr as a more accurate basis for their analysis, for example to conduct line of sight or shadowing studies.

 For any other projects, point clouds give designers and engineers the data about the surface of an object.
 With VR simulations, these data are an excellent basis to conduct simulations and different analysis, enables to check for design compliance and helps reverse-engineer a finished product.